Arizona Elk and Hunting Season Information and Regulations

 *Arizona has a large number of different zones throughout the state that each carry different date ranges.
 For specific information on bison hunting in the zone you plan on visiting, please reference the official Arizona Game and Fish Department here.

-To hunt black bear in Arizona you need a valid hunting license and a black bear tag.
-Like the bag limit concerning deer and turkey, black bear are also limited to one per calendar year.
+To hunt black bears in Arizona you need a valid hunting license and a black bear tag.
+Like the bag limit concerning deer and turkey, black bears are also limited to one per calendar year.

 Arizona Mountain Lion Season